-At August 4, 2018, our principal source of liquidity was \$772.6 million of cash and cash equivalents, of which approximately \$369.7 million was held in the United States.
-The balance of our cash and cash equivalents was held outside the United States in various foreign subsidiaries.
-We continue to assert our intent to reinvest substantially all of our foreign earnings indefinitely, however we are in the process of analyzing the impact that the Tax Legislation has on this indefinite reinvestment assertion.
+At February 3, 2018, our principal source of liquidity was \$827.6 million of cash and cash equivalents and short-term investments, of which approximately \$368.9 million was held in the United States.
+The balance of our cash and cash equivalents and short-term investments was held outside the United States in various foreign subsidiaries.
+The Company continues to assert our intent to reinvest substantially all of its foreign earnings indefinitely, however we are in the process of analyzing the impact that the Tax Legislation has on this indefinite reinvestment assertion.
 As we intend to reinvest substantially all of our foreign earnings indefinitely at this time, certain cash held outside the United States is not available for repatriation as dividends to the United States.
 If such funds are needed for U.S. operations, we would be required to accrue and pay foreign withholding and U.S. state income taxes to the extent not already subject to taxation.
 Our cash and cash equivalents consist of highly liquid investments with maturities of three months or less, including money market funds.
 We maintain these balances with high credit quality counterparties, continually monitor the amount of credit exposure to any one issuer and diversify our investments in order to minimize our credit risk.

 On the Acquisition Date, we borrowed under a term loan agreement consisting of a 3-year unsecured term loan in the principal amount of \$2.5 billion, due March 10, 2020 and a 5-year unsecured term loan in the principal amount of \$2.5 billion, due March 10, 2022.
-As of August 4, 2018, we have paid \$1.9 billion of principal on the 3-year unsecured term loan and paid \$1.2 billion of principal on the 5-year unsecured term loan.
+As of February 3, 2018, we have paid \$970.0 million of principal on the 3-year unsecured term loan and paid \$400.0 million of principal on the 5-year unsecured term loan.